 - Start a Conversation in a teacher's portfolio – try posing a question about their experience so far

-- Create their first reflection as a portfolio story
+- Ask people to create their first reflection as a portfolio story and make it visible to you

-- Add an entry to a new or open portfolio plan
+- Or they can add an entry to a new or open portfolio plan

 Monitor and support progress